-- (B) Hearings.
-In accordance with 24 V.S.A. §4461, all meetings and hearings of the DRB , except for deliberative sessions, shall be open to the public.
+- 1. Within 120 days of an application being deemed complete, the DRB shall notice and warn a hearing on the application.
+In accordance with 24 V.S.A. §4461, all meetings and hearings of the DRB, except for deliberative sessions, shall be open to the public.
 For the conduct of any hearing, and the taking of any action, a quorum shall be not less than the majority of members of the DRB.
-The DRB, in conjunction with any hearing under this Bylaw, may: - 3.
-Examine or caused to be examined any property, maps, books, or records bearing upon the matters concerned in that proceeding; - 4.
-Require the attendance of any person having knowledge in the premises;

-- 5. Take testimony and require proof material for its information; and - 6.
-Administer oaths or take acknowledgement in respect of those matters.

-In any public hearing there shall be an opportunity for each person wishing to achieve status as an interested person to demonstrate that the criteria set forth under §5.6 (B) are met.
-The DRB shall keep a record of the name, address, and participation of each of these persons.

-In accordance with 24 V.S.A. §4464(b) and 4468, the DRB may recess a hearing on any application or appeal pending the submission of additional information, provided that the next hearing date and place is announced at the hearing.

-- (C) Decisions.
+The DRB, in conjunction with any hearing under this Bylaw, may: - (a) Examine or caused to be examined any property, maps, books, or records bearing upon the matters concerned in that proceeding; - (b) Require the attendance of any person having knowledge in the premises; - (c) Take testimony and require proof material for its information; and - (d) Administer oaths or take acknowledgement in respect of those matters. - 2.
+In any public hearing there shall be an opportunity for each person wishing to achieve status as an interested person to demonstrate that the criteria set forth under §5.7(B) are met.
+The DRB shall keep a record of the name, address, and participation of each of these persons. - 3.
+In accordance with 24 V.S.A. §4464(b) and 4468, the DRB may recess a hearing on any application or appeal pending the submission of additional information, provided that the next hearing date and place is announced at the hearing. - (C) Decisions.
 Any action or decision of the DRB shall be taken by the concurrence of a majority of its members.
 In accordance with 24 V.S.A. §4464(b), the DRB shall issue a decision within 45 days after the adjournment of the hearing.
-Failure to issue a decision within the 45-day period shall be deemed approval and shall be effective the 46th day.
+Failure to issue a decision within the 45-day period shall be deemed approval and shall be effective on the 46th day.
 In addition: - 1.
 All decisions shall be issued in writing and shall separately state findings of fact and conclusions of law.
 Findings of fact shall explicitly and concisely restate the underlying facts that support the decision, based exclusively on evidence of the record.
 Conclusions shall be based on the findings of fact.
-The decision shall also include a statement of the time within which appeals may be taken under §5.6 of this Bylaw.
+The decision shall also include a statement of the time within which appeals may be taken under §5.7 of this Bylaw.
 The minutes of a meeting may suffice, provided that the factual basis and conclusions relating to the review standards are provided in accordance with these requirements. - 2.
 In rendering a decision in favor of the applicant, the DRB may attach additional reasonable conditions and safeguards as it deems necessary to implement the purposes of 24 V.S.A.
 Ch.
 117, these regulations, and the municipal plan currently in effect.
-This may include, as a condition of approval: - (a) the submission of a three-year performance bond, escrow account, or other form or surety acceptable to the Greensboro Selectboard, which may be extended for an additional three-year period with the consent of the owner, to assure the completion of a project, adequate stabilization, or protection of public facilities that may be affected by a project; and/or - (b) all decisions of a DRB shall be sent by certified mail, within the required 45-day period, to the applicant or the appellant on matters of appeal.
-Copies of the decision also shall be mailed or emailed to every person or body appearing and having been heard at the hearing, and filed with the AO and ZBA clerk as part of the public record of the municipality.
+This may include, as a condition of approval, the submission of a three-year performance bond, escrow account, or other form or surety acceptable to the Greensboro Selectboard, which may be extended for an additional three-year period with the consent of the owner, to assure the completion of a project, adequate stabilization, or protection of public facilities that may be affected by a project; and/or - 3.
+All decisions of a DRB shall be sent by certified mail, within the required 45-day period, to the applicant or the appellant on matters of appeal.
+Copies of the decision also shall be mailed or emailed to every person or body appearing and having been heard at the hearing and filed with the AO and DRB clerk as part of the public record of the municipality.